CPBridge/fetal_heart_analysis/README.md

 **Table 8** Filter files required by different problem types

-## Workflow Overview

-This is an overview of the full experimental workflow.
-For more details, you will need to consult the relevant source files (most scripts and executables have help available if you pass the `-h` option).
-Where code examples are given, they pertain to GNU/Linux-like operating systems and may differ slightly on other platforms.

-###### 1. Create Structures List

-You only need to complete this part if you wish to track the locations of cardiac structures.
-You need to create a list of the structures you wish to track following the format described in the README of the [heart_annotation_tool](https://github.com/CPBridge/heart_annotation_tool) repository.
+## Preparing Training Data

+In order to use the tools in this repository, you will need a suitable set of fetal heart ultrasound videos.
+This section takes you through preparing this data for use with the software.

-###### 2. Obtain Labelled Training Data
+#### 1. Obtain Video Data

-This stage is not handled by the tools in this repository.
 The framework expects a dataset of videos of the fetal heart which meet the following criteria:

 - Be in the `.avi` format.
 - Be placed in a single directory.
 - Have names of the form `<subject-id>_<no>.avi` where `<subject-id>` is an arbitrary string that is the same for all videos captured from the same subject, and `<no>` is a positive integer number (of any length) that differentiates between the different videos for each subject.
 E.g. `subject001_3.avi` for the third video from subject `subject001` or `123456_10.avi` for the 10th video from subject `123456`.
 (There is no requirement that numbers are consecutive, just unique).
+- Additionally you should place a text file called "patients" in the directory containing the videos and list the subjects (one per line) in that file.

+#### 2. Create Region-of-Interest Masks

-- Be accompanied by a `.png` image file that represents the ROI mask of the videos for a single subject.
+The videos should be accompanied by a `.png` image file that represents the ROI mask of the videos for a single subject.
 The ROI mask image should be non-zero within the ultrasound fan area (the area containing actual image information) and zero elsewhere (in blank areas and areas containing textual information etc that should be ignored by the image processing pipeline).
 The masks should be stored in a separate directory and have the format `<subject-id>_mask.png`.
 You can use the simple `maskcrop.py` tool in the `masks` directory to help you manually crop a polygonal mask from a video file.

 ```bash
 $ ./maskcrop.py /path/to/videos/subject001_1.avi /path/to/masks/subject001_mask.png
 ```

-- Be annotated to give a corresponding track file (`.tk` file) of a particular format.
-The tool for performing this annotation is in a [separate repository](https://github.com/CPBridge/heart_annotation_tool), whose documentation also gives further details about the required format.
-Furthermore, if you wish to use structure tracking there must additionally be a structure track file (`.stk`), using the structure annotation tool in the above repository.
-The `.tk` and `.stk` files should have the same name as the video file, but with the `.avi` extension removed and replaced with the relevant extension.
+#### 3. Annotate 'Global' Heart Variables

+Each video should be accompanied by a *track file*, which contains the manual ground truth annotations of the heart's radius, visibility, location, orientation, view class, and cardiac phase in each frame of the video.
+These files are simple text files with the `.tk` extension and a certain layout.
+The tool for performing this annotation and producing the track files is in a separate repository at [CPBridge/heart_annotation_tool](https://github.com/CPBridge/heart_annotation_tool), whose documentation also gives further details about how to use it.

+#### 4. Create Structures List

+You only need to complete this part if you wish to track the locations of cardiac structures.
+You need to create a list of the structures you wish to track following the format described in the README of the [heart_annotation_tool](https://github.com/CPBridge/heart_annotation_tool) repository.

+#### 5. Annotate Structure Locations

+You only need to complete this part if you wish to track the locations of cardiac structures.
+Manual ground truth annotations are stored in a *structure track file* (`.stk`) file, which are produced with another tool in the [heart_annotation_tool](https://github.com/CPBridge/heart_annotation_tool) repository.

+## Basic Workflow - Training and Testing a Model

+This is an overview of a basic experimental workflow that takes you through training models and testing them on unseen videos.
+For more details, you will need to consult the relevant source files (most scripts and executables have help available if you pass the `-h` option).
+Where code examples are given, they pertain to GNU/Linux-like operating systems and may differ slightly on other platforms.

-###### 3. Create Dataset Files
+#### 1. Create Dataset Files

 Dataset files are files defining a number of training examples to use when training a random forest model.
 Creating a dataset file involves finding all possible positive training patches from the track files, choosing a random subset of them, and choosing random negative/background examples.
 Scripts for performing these tasks are in the `datasets` directory.